ChQf/ChQf.github.io/_pages/about.md

   - /about.html
 ---

-I received my Ph.D. degree in Electrical Engineering at the Department of Electrical and Electronic Engineering, [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/){:target="_blank"} ([Research Centre for Grid Modernisation](https://www.polyu.edu.hk/rcgm/?sc_lang=en){:target="_blank"} and [RISA research lab](https://www.polyu.edu.hk/ee/siqibu/index.html){:target="_blank"}) in 2025.
-I received my M.Eng. degree in Power System & Automation and B.Eng. degree in Electrical Engineering & Automation both from [Fuzhou University](https://dqxy.fzu.edu.cn/){:target="_blank"}, China, in 2021 and 2018, respectively.
+I received my Ph.D. degree in Electrical Engineering at the Department of Electrical and Electronic Engineering, [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/){:target="_blank"} ([Research Centre for Grid Modernisation](https://www.polyu.edu.hk/rcgm/?sc_lang=en){:target="_blank"} and [RISA research lab](https://www.polyu.edu.hk/ee/siqibu/index.html){:target="_blank"}) in 2025, and my M.Eng. degree in Power System & Automation and B.Eng. degree in Electrical Engineering both from [Fuzhou University](https://dqxy.fzu.edu.cn/){:target="_blank"}, China, in 2021 and 2018, respectively.
 I used to be a visiting Ph.D. student at National University of Singapore in 2024.
 <br>My current research interests include:
 {: .text-justify}
 * **power system stability analysis and control**